australias-best-silo-art

 Credit: Annette Green

-Titled ‘The Watering Hole,’ this mural portrays the Thallon district and its surrounding area to perfection.
+Titled ‘The Watering Hole,’ this silo art portrays the Thallon district and its surrounding area to perfection.

 It features the Moonie River, an amazing Thallon sunset and the area’s agricultural base.
 It also recognises members of Thallon’s indigenous community by the inclusion of a scarred tree.

-The mural project was a co-initiative between GrainCorp, the Thallon Progress Association and artists Joel Fergie and Travis Vinson.
-It was also made possible by a Regional Arts Development Fund grant.
+The project was a co-initiative between GrainCorp, the Thallon Progress Association, and artists Joel Fergie and Travis Vinson.
+It was made possible by a Regional Arts Development Fund grant.

 Three Moon